BetterMuSeek

 Intonation

-Fine-tuning the guitar so that it remains in tune up and down the fretboard.
+Fine-tuning the guitar to remain in tune up and down the fretboard.

 Truss Rod Adjustment